-But how to find the right course provider?
+But first, you need to know where to start: how to find the right course provider?

 There are so many things to consider: like the authority of the content (meaning who is holding the course), the availability of a certificate, and the opportunity to test the knowledge during the learning process.
 Another element to evaluate is price: many platforms offer courses without certification for free, while some require a monthly subscription or a one-time fee.